 This is a global option for end-of-life.
 In many geographic areas composting is not supported by infrastructure and hence incineration is a viable option.
 The analysis made by one of our PLA suppliers (NatureWorks) showed no volatile and low residue when burning their polymer.

-ArcBiox™ composites are compostable in industrial composting environments.
+ArcBiox™ composites are compostable in an industrial compost.
 In this environment the moisture and heat in the compost pile split the polymer chains apart, creating smaller polymers, and finally, lactic acid.
 As the polymer degrades the ArcBiox™ fibers are exposed to the environment and they brake down to the minerals.
 The microorganisms in the compost consume the smaller polymer fragments and lactic acid as nutrients.
-As a summary, what is needed in industrial composting is a combination of microorganisms, humidity and temperature.

-Arctic Biomaterials Oy has certified one the degradable glass fiber materials with the Seedling mark Din Certco EN13432 as a proof of concept, more ArcBiox materials will follow in the future.
+Arctic Biomaterials Oy has certified one of the degradable glass fiber composites with the Seedling mark Din Certco EN13432 as a proof of concept.
+In addition, home compostable materials are under development.

 4. Chemical recycling